-As a member of ISC’s Management Team, the VP has overall responsibility for leading and supporting ISC’s development and communications operations and staff.
-The VP is a strategic thinker and is responsible for developing a bold development plan and the fundraising strategies to achieve the plan in close coordination with the President, Board of Directors, Management team, program staff, and the development team.
-Further, s/he will set goals, monitor work, and evaluate results to ensure that departmental and organizational objectives are met and are in line with the needs and mission of the organization.
+As a member of ISC’s Management Team, the VP will have overall responsibility for leading and supporting ISC’s development and communications strategy, operations, and staff.
+In addition to crafting and implementing a bold development plan, you will also work closely with the Communications Director to implement ISC’s external branding, communications, messaging, and outreach strategies to help increase our profile and connect with donors.
+Further, the VP will set goals, monitor work, and evaluate results to ensure that departmental and organizational objectives are met and are in line with the needs and mission of the organization.

 As a chief fundraiser for the organization, you may have times of rigorous travel, meeting with highly dispersed funders, both current and prospective.
 At the same time, you will maintain the role of coach, mentor, and leader of the development and communications staff.
 Even with this demanding schedule, the VP, like all ISC employees, is encouraged to practice a healthy work-life balance.
 We strive to give you - like our community partners - the tools you need to be resilient and achieve lasting change in the world.

 WHO we’re looking for…

 In this search for a visionary leader, ISC has chosen to prioritize skills over exact credentials.
 We are also inviting applicants with less conventional fundraising backgrounds to apply if you sense that there is a fit.
 You might be our next VP of Development and Communications if

 ISC is committed to fostering equity and inclusion in both our workplace and the communities we serve, so it is essential that:

 So please join us and help more communities around the world address their environmental, economic, and social challenges and build a better future shaped and shared by all.